Multi-user dungeon: Graphical MUDs

 A graphical MUD is a MUD that uses computer graphics to represent parts of the virtual world and its visitors.
 A prominent early graphical MUD was Habitat, written by Randy Farmer and Chip Morningstar for Lucasfilm in 1985.
 Some graphical MUDs require players to download a special client and the game's artwork, while others provide a rich experience by being website-based.
 Graphical MUDs range from simply enhancing the user interface (e.g. Wolfery provides an option to set the room picture, but otherwise remains a text-based interaction) to simulating 3D worlds with visual spatial relationships and customized avatar appearances (e.g. Ultima Online provides a rich point-and-click experience).

 Games such as Meridian 59, EverQuest, Ultima Online and Dark Age of Camelot were routinely called graphical MUDs in their earlier years.
 RuneScape was actually originally intended to be a text-based MUD, but graphics were added very early in development.
 However, with the increase in computing power and Internet connectivity during the late 1990s, and the shift of online gaming to the mass market, the term "graphical MUD" fell out of favor, being replaced by MMORPG (massively multiplayer online role-playing game) a term coined by Richard Garriott in 1997.

 Development

 Within a MUD's technical infrastructure, a mudlib (concatenation of "MUD library") defines the rules of the in-game world.
 Examples of mudlibs include Ain Soph Mudlib, CDlib, Discworld Mudlib, Lima Mudlib, LPUniversity Mudlib, MorgenGrauen Mudlib, Nightmare Mudlib, and TMI Mudlib.

-MUDs that include object-oriented programming can add complex features, such as adding elements to the game world and giving users more ways to interact with it, that MUDs without it cannot.